Skip to main content

 How does this study affect my child?

-Every survivor of AML should receive long-term follow-up care.
-Your child will receive information and guidance for care.
+Every childhood cancer survivor should have long-term follow-up care.
+Through the St. Jude After Completion of Care clinic, your child will get information and guidance for care after treatment.
 Please speak with your St. Jude doctor about specific guidelines that apply to your child.

 For more information